mapsa/amazon-strands-agents/README.md

 make test
 ```

+## How It Works

+This example showcases how to create an AI agent using the Strands framework that:

+1. Takes a project description as input
+1. Generates potential project names
+1. Validates domain name availability using a custom MCP server
+1. Verifies GitHub organization name availability using HTTP requests
+1. Returns suggestions for available project names

+The agent is composed of:

+- A system prompt that defines the agent's behavior
+- Tools for domain name and GitHub availability checking
+- Integration with Amazon Bedrock for text generation

-## Customizing the Template
+## Customizing the Project

-1. Update project information in `pyproject.toml`:
+1. Update project information in `pyproject.toml`

-   - Change `name`, `version`, `description`
-   - Update `authors` with your information
-   - Modify `dependencies` as needed

-1. Rename directories:

-   - Change `src/your_package` to your actual package name
-   - Update imports in all files

-1. Update CLI:

-   - Modify `src/your_package/cli.py` with your actual commands
-   - Update `[project.scripts]` in `pyproject.toml` with your CLI name
+1. Modify the system prompt in `agent.py` to change agent behavior
+1. Add new tools to enhance agent capabilities
+1. Implement additional CLI commands for more functionality

 ## Development Workflow

-This template supports a smooth development workflow:

 1. **Setup**: `make dev` installs all dependencies and pre-commit hooks
+1. **AWS Authentication**: `make aws-login` sets up your AWS SSO session
 1. **Development**:
-   - Write code in `src/your_package/`
+   - Write agent code in `src/strands_agents_example/`
    - Create tests in `tests/`
    - Use notebooks in `src/notebooks/` for exploration
-1. **Code Quality**: Pre-commit hooks enforce:
-   - Code formatting with Black
-   - Import sorting with isort
-   - Linting with Ruff
 1. **Testing**: `make test` runs all tests

-## Package Details
+## Dependencies

-- **Dependencies**:
+- **Core**: strands-agents, strands-agents-tools

-  - Runtime: click
+- **CLI**: click
-  - Development: pytest, ruff, black, isort, pre-commit, ipykernel, ipywidgets
+- **Development**: pytest, ruff, black, isort, pre-commit, ipykernel, ipywidgets

-- **Build System**: Uses hatchling for package building

-- **Python Version**: Requires Python 3.12+

 ______________________________________________________________________

-*To use this template, fork or clone this repository and customize it for your project.*
+*For more information about Amazon Strands, visit [Amazon Strands SDK](https://aws.amazon.com/blogs/opensource/introducing-strands-agents-an-open-source-ai-agents-sdk/).*